-The booking system for accommodation here at Bangor will open on 27 January 2020.
+The booking system for University accommodation here at Bangor will open at the end of January.
 Once Bangor University is your Firm Choice through UCAS, we will contact you by email to invite you to apply for accommodation.

 Once you receive the email, you can apply on-line.
 You should apply for accommodation as soon as possible.
 You can look at all of the different halls of residence we have here at Bangor on the accommodation website and can even take virtual tours of some of the halls.

-If you have a conditional offer and have met the conditions of that offer – log on to track to see if your place is confirmed.
+If you have a conditional offer and have met the conditions of that offer – log on to the UCAS Hub to see if your place is confirmed.
 If it is, congratulations – you're off to university!

-Don't Panic!
-The first thing to do is check your status on UCAS Track to see whether you have been accepted and you can get in touch with the university's Admissions Helpline if you have any questions.
+Don't worry!
+The first thing to do is check your status on UCAS Hub to see whether you have been accepted and you can get in touch with the university's Admissions Helpline if you have any questions.
 If you've been rejected by your Firm and Insurance choice you’ll automatically be released into Clearing.
 There will be spaces available at many universities through Clearing and you can contact them to see if they can offer you a place.
-Bangor University will publish a list of subjects that have spaces through Clearing on the UCAS website and on our website.
 To apply for a place through Clearing you need to get in touch with the Clearing Helpline or Live Chat, and you may be made an offer over the phone.

 Most university courses begin at the end of September, with the first week of term being called 'Welcome Week'.
 At Bangor, there are no formal lectures during Welcome Week but you’ll need to move into your halls of residence before the week begins and there are lots of events taking place throughout the week.
-You can find out more on our Welcome Week website, which is updated in August ready for the new semester to begin in September.
+You can find out more about Welcome Week on our website.

 Welcome Week (which is sometimes called Freshers Week, Induction Week or Orientation) is the first week you’ll spend at University, where you’ll take part in various activities and sessions to welcome you to the University.
 During Welcome Week you choose your modules, pay fees and get involved in activities such as Serendipity where you have the opportunity to join clubs and societies.
-Individual Schools within the University also organise activities for you to keep you busy for the first week.
-Visit the Welcome Week website for more information.
+Individual academic Schools within the University also organise activities for you to keep you busy for the first week.